Choosing the Best Rode Wireless Mic: GO Gen 3 vs Wireless Pro vs Wireless Micro

 Now, it’s time to get into each unit in more detail.

-With features like a 200m range, on-board recording, and improved transmission stability, it’s a versatile tool for diverse content creation needs.
+With features like 32-bit float on-board recording, intelligent GainAssist technology, and a 260m range, it’s a powerful and versatile tool for diverse content creation needs in 2026.

-Also, thanks to RØDE’s Series IV 2.4GHz digital transmission and 128-bit encryption, you get a rock-solid connection up to 200m—even in RF-heavy zones like cities or campuses.
+Thanks to RØDE’s Series IV 2.4GHz digital transmission and 128-bit encryption, you get a rock-solid connection up to 260m (a significant upgrade from the Go 2’s 200m range)—even in RF-heavy zones like cities or campuses.

 To Cameras